mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/southern-africa/south-african-honeymoon/itinerary.en.md

 Chic and contemporary, Ngala Tented Camp is renowned for sophisticated tented accommodation in tranquil bush surrounds.
-Its luxurious tented suite is set on raised platforms with outdoor showers, baths mounted on rough\-hewn wooden bases, swirling overhead fans, air conditioning, electric blankets for winter and private wooden decks.
+Its luxurious tented suite is set on raised platforms with outdoor showers, baths mounted on rough-hewn wooden bases, swirling overhead fans, air conditioning, electric blankets for winter and private wooden decks.
 The overall essence is African, with warm, earthy tones used throughout..
 Mature indigenous shade trees form a luxuriantly cool canopy overhead and elegant guest areas overlook